machinessystem/web-client/README.md

 # Machines System Web Application

-This web application is built using Firebase web, its own project's server API.
+This web application is built using its own project's server API and Firebase APIs.

 ### Technology used
 Angular